SlamTheDragon/vrc-package-crawler/docs/topics/04_anti_bot_perimeter_and_api_first.md

     RegisterAPI --> RunAPI["Execute Polite Authenticated Queries"]
     CheckAPI -- "No Public Search API (BOOTH, Gumroad, Jinxxy)" --> CheckRobots{"Is Public Path Allowed by robots.txt?"}
     CheckRobots -- "No" --> Drop["Skip Path (Honor Disallow)"]
-    CheckRobots -- "Yes" --> FetchPolite["Polite Fetch (<1 Hz with Jitter)"]
+    CheckRobots -- "Yes" --> FetchPolite["Polite Fetch (3.0s Delay with Jitter)"]
     FetchPolite --> DetectChallenge{"Cloudflare Challenge Encountered?"}
-    DetectChallenge -- "Yes" --> Cease["Halt Crawl & Request Developer Access"]
+    DetectChallenge -- "Yes" --> Cease["Halt Crawl & Request Partner Access"]
     DetectChallenge -- "No" --> Extract["Extract Public Metadata Only"]
 ```

-When an indexer hits a barrier on a closed platform like BOOTH, the engineering team contacts platform administrators or restricts indexing to verified public metadata manifests.
+When an indexer hits a barrier on a closed platform, the engineering team will contact platform administrators or will restrict indexing to verified public metadata manifests.

 ***